Shenzhen Middle School: The Third SFI (SFI III)

 In 2024, a group of students founded another science fiction association.
 In memory of the first SFI in SMS, they used the name Shenzhen Middle School Science Fiction Institute as the name of their association too.

+The current Shenzhen Middle School Science Fiction Institute was founded in 2024, after the approval given by the Shenzhen Middle School Council of Association Union.

+The Shenzhen Middle School Science Fiction Institute (SMSSFI) is a vibrant student organization dedicated to exploring the boundless realms of science fiction through literary creation, critical discussion, and interdisciplinary activities.
+As one of the most innovative clubs on campus, we not only celebrate the imaginative power of sci‑fi but also cultivate a unique organizational culture that sets us apart from traditional student societies.

+As a newly established association, SMSSFI has no outdated constraints or limitations.
+As long as one has the drive and courage to pursue your interests, there is ample room to explore and create here.

+The SMSSFI organizes classes, interviews and other forms of activities routinely.

 Torchlight

 Torchlight is a club which provides its members with a place to communicate with each other.
 It is mainly used for discussions about politics.